Drug Metabolism and Pharmacokinetics (DMPK): Understanding Dosage, Toxicity, and Therapeutic Index

 In Vitro Microsomal Stability Assay

-During in vitro microsomal stability assay, the test sample dissolved in DMSO is incubated with microsomal fraction in the presence of a co-factor at 37°C. The aliquots are then removed at a particular time and analyzed by techniques, such as LC MS MS and ELISA Assay.
+During in vitro microsomal stability assay, the test sample dissolved in DMSO is incubated with microsomal fraction in the presence of a co-factor at 37°C. The aliquots are then removed at a particular time and analyzed by techniques, such as LC-MS/MS MS and ELISA Assay.
 Upon drug depletion over time, clearance rate can be estimated.

 CYP Inhibition Assay